awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-dotnet.md

 Follow these steps to run the \.NET sample on your Amazon EC2 instance\.

 **Note**
-This tutorial uses the \.NET 6 SDK\, but will work with the .NET Core SDK also.
+This tutorial uses the \.NET 6 SDK, but will work with the \.NET Core SDK also\.
 It shows how you can run a program in your default Amazon VPC to access your Amazon DynamoDB Accelerator \(DAX\) cluster\.
 If you prefer, you can use the AWS Toolkit for Visual Studio to write a \.NET application and deploy it into your VPC\.
 For more information, see [Creating and Deploying Elastic Beanstalk Applications in \.NET Using AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_NET.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 **To run the \.NET sample for DAX**

-1. Go to the [Microsoft Downloads page](https://dotnet.microsoft.com/download?initial-os=linux) and download the latest \.NET 6 (or .NET Core) SDK for Linux\.
+1. Go to the [Microsoft Downloads page](https://www.microsoft.com/net/download?initial-os=linux) and download the latest \.NET 6 \(or \.NET Core\) SDK for Linux\.
 The downloaded file is `dotnet-sdk-N.N.N-linux-x64.tar.gz`\.

-2. Extract the SDK files.
+1. Extract the SDK files\.

    ```
    mkdir dotnet